o-t-w/blog/src/content/blog/prefix.md

 You might as well type that out by hand as _there will never be_ a standardised non-prefixed version of `box-orient` or `display: box`.
 Chrome looks set on implementing an improved non-prefixed [line-clamp](https://groups.google.com/a/chromium.org/g/blink-dev/c/CWP5rb--Gyk), which won't rely on setting any other esoteric obsolete properties.

+## Updates since this article was first published

-`background-clip: text` and `mask` still require a prefix for Samsung Internet, but that browser will catch up with Chromium in a forthcoming version.
+`background-clip: text` and `mask` had required a prefix for Samsung Internet browser.
+That is no longer the case as of Samsung Internet version 25.